zoonoo/azure-docs.ko-kr/articles/vs-azure-tools-optimizing-azure-code-in-visual-studio.md

 <properties
-   pageTitle="Visual Studio | Microsoft Azure에서 Azure 코드 최적화" description="Visual Studio에서 Azure 코드 최적화 도구를 사용하여 더욱 강력하고 성능이 뛰어난 코드를 만드는 방법에 대해 알아보세요." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Optimizing your Azure code in Visual Studio | Microsoft Azure" description="Learn about how Azure code optimization tools in Visual Studio help make your code more robust and better-performing." services="visual-studio-online" documentationCenter="na" authors="TomArcher"